Harman024/Object-shape-and-Character-recognization/README.md

 Using keras mnist dataset , 56x56 and 28x28 dimension images to train our ANN 7 layer model to get accuracy and loss.Run Optical character recognization.ipynb to know the accuarcy and time difference between model trained using 56x56 and 28x28 dimension images.

 Regression model: get the time and accuracy of recognization of certain character.

+# Object-tracking

+Path tracking of an object using opencv and moment calculation .
+Opencv mask used to distinguish the object from surrounding.
+Moment calculation about the centroid of the object is used to track the path of the object.